tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 ### 18. Student Do: Designing an ERD, Part 2 (10 min)

-In this activity, students will further improve the ERD by creating a physical ERD.
+In this activity, students will transition their mortgage lending logical ERD to a physical ERD.

 **Files:**